 March 22, 1930 - November 26, 2021

 Countless obituaries, tributes, eulogies, and “In Memoriam” articles reiterated the indisputable fact that the death of Broadway legend Stephen Sondheim signaled the end of an era in American Musical Theater.
 And indeed, the breadth of his impact is difficult to overstate.
 Stephen Sondheim almost single-handedly changed the look, sound, and content of the American musical.
-Transforming the popular medium that once strove for nothing deeper than “pleasing the tired business man” (i.e., to amuse and entertain, not instruct or strain the brain) into a sophisticated and challenging art form illuminating complex societal themes and exploring the darker corners of the human condition.
-It’s impossible to imagine the likes of his particular genius will never be seen again.
+Transforming the popular medium that once strove for nothing deeper than “pleasing the tired businessman” (i.e., to amuse and entertain, not instruct or strain the brain) into a sophisticated and challenging art form illuminating complex societal themes and exploring the darker corners of the human condition.
+It’s impossible to imagine the likes of his particular genius will ever be seen again.

 |Sondheim with the cast of the movie version of Into the Woods|

 As one of Broadway’s most lauded composer-lyricists (8 Tony Award wins - including an Honorary Lifetime Achievement in Theater Award, 8 Grammys, a Pulitzer Prize, a Presidential Medal of Freedom, and more) Hollywood beckoned Sondheim from the start.
 And of his 18 theatrical productions, six have made it to the screen to date.
 The work he created specifically for the movies includes composing a score for French director Alain Resnais, writing original songs for several feature films (one even garnering him an Oscar win), and collaborating on the screenplay of a murder mystery with his friend and rumored lover Anthony Perkins.